bitwarden/contributing-docs/docs/architecture/mobile-clients/net-maui-legacy/overview.md

 :::warning Legacy

-Documentation of the **legacy** mobile app overview architecture done in .NET MAUI.
+This represents the **legacy** mobile app overview architecture done in .NET MAUI.

 :::